 The Professional and Career Development Loan is a deferred interest repayment loan from a bank to support your tuition and living costs.
 Eligible students (aged 18+) can borrow between £300 and £10,000 over two years.
 See the Professional and Career Development Loan page for more information and how to apply.

 Course Fees – Higher Education (University-level) Courses

-Tuition fees for full-time Foundation Degree students at City College Plymouth for 2017/18 will be £6,950 per year.
-You can apply to Student Finance England for a student loan to cover your fees, and also for a maintenance loan to cover your living costs, disabled student allowances and a childcare grant.
+Tuition fees for full-time HNC or Foundation Degree students at City College Plymouth for 2022/23 will be £7,450 per year.
+Fees to study a full-time Bachelor’s Degree top-up year will be £8,450.
+You can apply to Student Finance England for a student loan to cover your fees, a maintenance loan to cover your living costs and, if applicable, grants to help with disabled student allowances and/or childcare.

-Part-time higher education students can also apply for a student loan to cover fee costs of up to £3,550, depending on whether you’re studying over two or three years.
+Part-time higher education students can also apply for a student loan to cover fee costs.
+Part-time fees are £3,700 per year for a foundation degree, £4,225 per year for a degree top-up or £3,700 for year 1 of an HNC and £1,850 for year 2.
 More information can be found on the Student Finance website.